dioptra-io/caracal/README.md

 docker run matthieugouel/diamond-miner-prober --help
 ```

+:warning: You may get incorrect results on Docker on macOS.
+Docker and/or macOS seems to rewrite some fields of the IP header that we use to encode probe informations.

 ### Building from source

 This program compiles only on Linux as it depends on `AF_PACKET`.
 It runs on x86-64 and ARM systems.

-Do not run it on Docker on macOS, you may get incorrect results.
-Docker and/or macOS seems to rewrite some fields of the IP header that we use to encode probe informations.

 ```bash
 # Ubuntu 21.04+